ekeilty17/ekeilty17.github.io/_posts/2025-08-29-alternative-formulations-of-mobius-transformations.md

 ## Motivation

 [Möbius Transformations](https://en.wikipedia.org/wiki/M%C3%B6bius_transformation) are, in some sense, the analogue of linear transformations in complex analysis.
 These serve as a really nice entry-point into the behavior of complex functions.
-They motivate why we should define the _point-at-infinity_, introduces the _Riemann sphere_ and _circle inversion_, and provide a simple toy example of a _conformal map_.
+They motivate why we should define the _point-at-infinity_, introduce the _Riemann sphere_ and _circle inversion_, and provide a simple toy example of a _conformal map_.

 There are many good resources on Möbius transformations.
-[Ch 3.3-3.5 Ahlfors el al., 1979](https://mccuan.math.gatech.edu/courses/6321/lars-ahlfors-complex-analysis-third-edition-mcgraw-hill-science_engineering_math-1979.pdf) is the OG text on the subject.
+[Ch 3.3-3.5 Ahlfors et al., 1979](https://mccuan.math.gatech.edu/courses/6321/lars-ahlfors-complex-analysis-third-edition-mcgraw-hill-science_engineering_math-1979.pdf) is the OG text on the subject.
 For a more modern, lecture-style which emphasizes the analysis, I recommend [Michael Penn's video](https://www.youtube.com/watch?v=M4noAceElZ4).
 For a 3B1B style with nice visualizations, I recommend [Mathemaniac's video](https://www.youtube.com/watch?v=hhI8fVxvmaw).
 Lastly, I highly recommend [this video](https://www.youtube.com/watch?v=0z1fIsUNhO4); short and sweet but highly informative.

 In this post, I'm not going to rederive every fact about Möbius transformations (especially when there are already fantastic resources above).
-Instead, I want to talk about two alternative perspective of Möbius transformations with interesting geometric properties.
+Instead, I want to talk about two alternative perspectives of Möbius transformations with interesting geometric properties.

 <br />